horacephair/horacephair.github.io/README.md

 ###<a class="anchor" href="#look-at-me" name="look-at-me">Relationships take work.
 Work is worship.
 Welcome, you are already here.</a>

-#Horace Phair XIV
+#Horace Phair XV
-Occurred on
+Will occur on
-##October 9-12, 2015
+##October 7-11, 2016

 You are at the right place.
 You were probably pretty sure.
 Have you been here before?
 Maybe <a href="http://horacephair.slack.com">talk to us</a><sup><small><a href="#slack">*</a></small></sup> about it if you're still feeling unsure.